Push Data from ArcGIS Survey123 to an Application in Real-time with Webhooks

 4. Filter the JSON Keys

-• Attributes contain the attributes needed for point geometry feature
+• Attributes contain the attributes needed for the point geometry feature

-• Attachments contain the image content type and url needed to download and encode the file
+• Attachments contain the image content type and URL needed to download the file

 • Geometry contains the information needed, including coordinates, to create the point geometry feature